Looking for a better morning routine?

 Here, I am going to share with you quick and easy activities to help calm your morning routine with just five minutes of prep.

 I enjoy calling these, Breakfast Invitations: fun learning games for kids.

 Simply put, this is a play invitation to:

 Give caregivers a minute to wake up.

 Help caregivers to prepare breakfast.

 Allow caregivers to drink her morning beverage HOT.

-Engage and excite your preschooler at their most influential time of the day.
+Engage and excite your preschooler at their most influential time of the day to inspire play.

 You will love our activity cards you can hold – or store on your phone!
 SEE THEM HERE.